-An interesting point raised byOftedal et al., (2018) refers to the different types of agencies existing within a structure and how they can be relevant to the interaction of students with their context.Mutch (2007)Mutch (2007) suggests that entrepreneurs are able to take an autonomous stance and, as such, are further removed from the institutional structure in terms of shaping their intentions.
-However, the university system is a unique context because of its limited time and its high importance to the agent.
-Students, therefore, have a limited impact on the university context and fit the description of iterative agents(Emirbayer & Mische, 2002)(Emirbayer and Mische, 2002) .
-The iterative agent refers to the careful repetition of the agents of past patterns of thought and action based on their context.
-These activities help to sustain identities, interactions and institutions over time.
-At the university level, this means that the agent accepts the institutional structure and strives to adapt.
-As such, the structuring process goes from the institution to the agent, meaning that by forming intentions, students are influenced by the context of the institutional structure(Oftedal et al., 2018)(Oftedal et al., 2018) .
+Interestingly, Oftedal et al. (2018) refer to the different types of agencies existing within a structure and how they can be relevant to the interaction of students with their context.
+Mutch (2007) suggests that entrepreneurs are able to take an autonomous stance and, as such, are further removed from their institutional structure in terms of the shaping of their intentions.
+However, the university system is a unique context because of its limited time and its high importance to an agent.
+Students, therefore, have a limited impact on their university context and fit the description of iterative agents (Emirbayer and Mische, 2002) .
+An iterative agent carefully reiterates the agents of past patterns of thought and action based on context.
+These activities help sustain identities, interactions and institutions over time.
+At the university level, this means that an agent accepts the institutional structure and strives to adapt.
+As such, the structuring process shifts from institution to agent; in the formation of their intention, students are influenced by the context of their institutional structure (Oftedal et al., 2018) .

-The results are mixed, therefore, few statistically significant relationships are not surprising.
-The work of Oftedal et al., (2018) is a pioneer in this sense, since it can establish a model that has statistical validity.
-The following are the theoretically oriented hypotheses that guided the validation of this instrument.
-It is important to note that the hypotheses are similar to those of Oftedal et al., However, the aspect of opportunity recognition was excluded, as previously explained.
+Given that the extant results are mixed, a few statistically significant relationships are not surprising.
+The work of Oftedal et al. (2018) is a pioneer in this sense, since it establishes a model that has statistical validity.
+The following subsections review the theoretically oriented hypotheses that have guided the validation of this instrument.
+Notably, these hypotheses are similar to those of Oftedal et al. However, the aspect of opportunity recognition is excluded, as we have explained.

+4.1.
+Regulatory structure

-a.
-The regulatory structure: The regulatory structure adopts a critical realistic perspective in which students deal with formal structures that were established before the agent interacts with it.
-Here, the rules and regulations will exist separately and objectively from the student.
-Still, the students will respond to their perception of the rules.
-The student interacts with the regulatory dimension, following or breaking the formal rules and regulations.
-Thus, it can be argued that the interaction with formal rules and regulations should affect the student.
+The regulatory structure entails a critical realistic perspective in which students deal with the formal structures that were established before these agents interact with it.
+Here, the rules and regulations exist separately and objectively from a student.
+Nevertheless, students will respond to their perception of the rules.
+A student interacts with the regulatory dimension, following or breaking the formal rules and regulations.
+Thus, the interaction with formal rules and regulations should affect a student.
 According to Scott (2014), formal rules can affect interaction through the constitution and regulation of activities.
-In this conception, regulatory processes involve the ability to establish rules, inspect others according to them and, when necessary, manipulate sanctions - rewards or punishments in an attempt to influence future behavior.
-For the iterative nature of the student agency, it is therefore expected that formal rules that support entrepreneurial activities lead to greater entrepreneurial intentions.
+In this conception, regulatory processes involve the ability to establish rules, inspect others according to them and, when necessary, manipulate sanctions, rewards, or punishments in an attempt to influence future behavior.
+Regarding the iterative nature of student agency, it is therefore expected that the formal rules that support entrepreneurial activities lead to greater entrepreneurial intention.
 This leads to the following hypothesis:

-H1 There is a direct and significant relationship between the perception of agents about the regulatory structure and their entrepreneurial intention.
+H1.
+There is a direct and significant relationship between agents’ perception of their regulatory structure and their entrepreneurial intention.

+4.2.
+Normative structure

-b.
-Normative structure: Normative legitimacy is based on informal rules and norms.
+Normative legitimacy is based on informal rules and norms.
 Even if formal procedures are conducive to entrepreneurship and there is contextual knowledge, studies on entrepreneurship can influence students.
 Normative systems include values and norms.
-Values are conceptions of the preferred or desirable, along with the construction of standards to which existing structures or behaviors can be compared and evaluated.
-Norms specify how things should be done, define goals or objects, but also designate appropriate ways of pursuing them.
+Values are conceptions of the preferred or desirable, along with the construction of the standards that existing structures or behaviors can be compared to and evaluated against.
+Norms specify how things should be done and not only define goals or objects but also designate the appropriate ways of pursuing them.
 Some values and norms are applicable to all members of the collective; others try to select types of actors or positions.
-The latter gives rise to roles, goals and skills appropriate for certain individuals or specific social positions (Scott, 2014).
+The latter gives rise to the roles, goals and skills that are appropriate for certain individuals or specific social positions (Scott, 2014).
 If entrepreneurial behavior is respected and observed, students who follow this path can be rewarded in the university context.
-Therefore, we suggest the following hypothesis:
+Therefore, we offer the following hypothesis: